-But don't let the appearance fool you..it is one of the best ways to burn calories and tone up without having to jog or run.
+But don't let the appearance fool you..it was one of the best ways to burn calories and tone up without having to jog or run.
 The company purports you can actually burn up to 2.5x more calories per minute than you would on a traditional treadmill at the same exact speed.
 So it's a great way to get a workout in if you are pressed for time, or you just don't like to be on the machine for an extended period of time.

 The reason the TreadClimbers are so effective is that they are actually three machines in one: a treadmill, a stepper and an elliptical.
 So you get all of those specific motions in one workout, allowing you to target all different muscle groups and get a more complete workout than you would on a single machine.

-The current 2021 lineup includes two advanced TreadClimber models: the TC100 and the TC200, both recently redesigned with enhanced features, and a new traditional Bowflex treadmill: the Bowflex Treadmill 10.
+The 2021 lineup included two advanced TreadClimber models: the TC100 and the TC200, both recently redesigned with enhanced features, and a new traditional Bowflex treadmill: the Bowflex Treadmill 10.

 Here is a brief overview of the TreadClimber models...you can read our in-depth reviews of each to find out more.

 Bowflex TreadClimbers - 3 machines in 1

 TreadClimber TC100 - offers speeds from .5 to 4 mph, a fully backlit LCD display showing calories, time, distance and speed, grip heart rate monitoring, water bottle holder, tablet holder and a two year warranty.

 TreadClimber TC200 - offers everything the TC100 model does, plus 5 different built in workout programs, speeds up to 4.5 mph, wireless heart rate monitor, Bluetooth app syncing and a three year warranty.

 The base model will cost you about $1,999 on sale, while the up-level model will cost around $2,999 on sale.
 The company offers special discounts throughout the year.